 Bett UK EdTech 10 List

-Following its success at Bett Asia, Bett UK is excited to launch the EdTech 10 List this January 2026.
+The EdTech 10 List is back at Bett UK 2027!
 This annual competition recognises 10 pioneering women who have made significant contributions to education in their community using technology.
 It provides a platform to celebrate success stories and empower women to create their own.

 Why take part?